codingphun/aws_robomaker_jetbot_reinvent_workshop/README.md

     #Type exit or Ctrl-D, to exit the container
     (docker)$ exit
     ```
-1. Open roboMakerSettings.json file located in root folder of the RoboMaker IDE.
+1. Open roboMakerSettings.json file located in the root folder under RoboMaker IDE folder pane.
 Look for s3Bucket and write down the name of the bucket, it will look similar to mod-47118164636e49dc-s3bucket-1t252d6l3fmil, you will need this for next step to upload the compiled and bundled ARM64 ROS application.
 Also find and write down the value in IOT_ENDPOINT, you will need it when deploying the application to the JetBot.
 ![S3 and IoT Endpoint](assets/images/s3-iot-endpoint.png)

 1. Back in the RoboMaker IDE and navigate to the terminal.
 Make sure you exited out of the container in previous step